isomerpages/pa-shapinghearts/index.md

       image: /images/Infopic_1.png
       alt: Image alt text
   - infopic:
-      title: Artwork that tells a thousand stories
+      title: Art that tells a thousand stories
       subtitle: HEARTISTS & PARTNERS
       id: infopic
       description: What gives art meaning?
 Is it the artist behind the art?
 Is it the